lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 Let's go through the remaining types one by one, starting with `path`s: In our previous example, we've enclosed the references in `<` and `>` and ended up with our `phandle` type.
 If we don't place the reference within `<` and `>`, the [DTSpec][devicetree-spec] defines the following behavior:

-> "Outside a cell array, a reference to another node will be expanded to that node’s full path."
+> "Outside a cell array, a reference to another node will be expanded to that node's full path."

 So let's try this out: Let's first get rid of the properties `phandle-by-path` and `phandle-by-label`, and create two new properties `path-by-path` and `path-by-label` as follows: